 Consider the ride

-It’s common for investors to focus solely on a fund’s historical return when determining which funds they will use to build their portfolio.
-However, above and beyond looking at a fund’s five- or 10-year return, it is important to look at the volatility the fund experienced over that time period.
+It’s common for investors to focus solely on a fund’s historical return when choosing funds for their portfolio.
+However, it is also important to look at the volatility the fund experienced over that time period.
 Two funds with the same total return may have taken two very different journeys to get there.

 For example, funds A and B have both returned 8% over the past 5 years.
 As you can see, these funds had similar long-term returns, but investors in fund A had to endure more ups and downs (volatility) to achieve the same end result.

 Moral of the story is: returns are only one aspect of the investing experience.
 Think about the amount of volatility you can handle, and choose the fund that best meets your needs.
-Investors need to balance their expected returns with the anticipated volatility in their portfolio, keeping in mind their comfort level, time horizon and long-term goals.
+Investors need to balance their expected returns with the anticipated volatility in their portfolio, keeping in mind their comfort level with risk, time horizon and long-term goals.